Imperial Japanese Army: War crimes

 Many thousands of Indonesians were taken away as forced labourers (romusha) for Japanese military projects, including the Burma-Siam and Saketi-Bayah railways, and suffered or died as a result of ill-treatment and starvation.
 Pictured is an internment camp in Jakarta, c.
 1945.

 Throughout the Second Sino-Japanese War and World War II, the Imperial Japanese Army had shown immense brutality and engaged in numerous atrocities against civilians, as well as prisoners of war – with the Nanjing Massacre being the most well known example.
 Other war crimes committed by the Imperial Japanese Army included rape and forced prostitution, death marches, using biological warfare against civilians, and the execution of prisoners of war.
 Such atrocities throughout the war caused tens of millions of deaths.

+Mass starvation from "war malnutrition" in China

+Japanese historian Akira Fujiwara claims that of the 450,000 Japanese troops who died in the Chinese battlefield, approximately half died from non-combat causes.
+Regarding the general ratio of combat to non-combat losses of the Japanese Army in Operation Ichi-Go, Akira Fujiwara referred to the operational logbook of the 3rd Infantry Regiment of the 27th Division which recorded a total of 1,647 deaths from the start of Operation Ichi-Go to the end of the war.
+Among them, 509 or 31% were killed in action, 84 or 5% died of wounds, 1,038 or 63% died of illnesses contracted from the battlefield, and 16 or 1% died from other causes.
+The number of deaths from illnesses was two times the number of combat deaths.
+Despite his best efforts as a company commander at the time to keep deaths from illnesses to a minimum, Akira Fujiwara’s 3rd Company lost 36 troops killed in action, 6 died of wounds, and 35 died of illnesses.
+Due to supply disruptions and deteriorating provisions, widespread malnutrition occurred among the Japanese Army, resulting in many soldiers dying from battlefield illnesses, or more specifically, deaths from starvation.
+Japanese military doctors were hesitant to report malnutrition deaths as such out of considerations for the deceased's families, but most deaths from illnesses recorded were malnutrition-related deaths.
+Food and medicine for the wounded and sick were scarce in hospitals, resulting in many wounded soldiers of the 27th Division to prefer staying with their units.